|

 coasts of the United States as well as internationally.
 He

-has also achieved black belts in five styles.
+has also achieved black belts in six styles.
 His accomplishments

 include 3 first degree black belts, a 3rd degree black belt

-and a fourth degree black belt.
-His studies have included
+and two 4th degree black belts.
+His studies have included Wing

-Wing Chun, Jeet Kune do, Tae Kwon Do, Ying Jow Pai, Kune Mu
+Chun, Jeet Kune do, Tae Kwon Do, Ying Jow Pai, Kune Mu Kwon,

-Kwon, 5 Animal Gung Fu, Choi Lai Fut, Kajukenbo, Kenpo, Iaido,
+5 Animal Gung Fu, Choi Lai Fut, Kajukenbo, Kenpo, Arnis/Kali, Iaido, Hsing-I,

-Hsing-I, Guang Ping Tai Chi and Guang Ping Tai Chi weapons,
+Guang Ping Tai Chi and Guang Ping Tai Chi weapons, Chi Gung

-Chi Gung and Zazen.
-Master Bernhardt has been fortunate to
+and Zazen.
+Master Bernhardt has been fortunate to have both

-have both Grand Master Chiang, Yun-Chun and Grand Master Look,
+Grand Master Chiang, Yun-Chun and Grand Master Look, Moon

 A heartfelt thanks is also